HOW TO TRANSITION YOUR COMPANY TO REMOTE

 Remember the GOING REMOTE IS A JOURNEY.
 You won’t get it right on the first try.
 It’s series of trials and errors.
 One tip that came up repeatedly in interviews about this: take the transition process slowly.
 DO SAFE TO FAIL EXPERIMENTS to learn as you go before making major moves.
 For example, have everyone call in from their own workplaces before going remote.

 TEACH YOUR TEAM HOW TO WORK ONLINE.
 Give one on one support to help get people up and running for learning the tools.
-For professional training, consider the Work Together Anywhere workshop (offered online, in person, and as a hybrid workshop).
+For professional training, consider the Work Together Anywhere or a Hybrid Team Collaboration workshop (offered online, in person, and as a hybrid workshop).

 “For those readers who are unsure about whether to try out the remote option, the straight-up advice comes down to just a few points.
 Even separate from the benefits of staying competitive and attracting top-notch talent, a company would be wise to develop into a remote-first operation for two reasons.
 First, with a remote-first setup, your company’s productivity need not be lessened by even one day, regardless of what illness or traffic or weather or worse affects your workforce.
 And second, the unanimous opinion is that a remote-first operation is stronger and more viable.
 And so the work you’d need to do to prepare for the remote option will greatly benefit your operation, whether or not anyone actually goes remote.” – Work Together Anywhere Handbook, Chapter 5